LatifAlexandre/OpenClassroomsGitHomework/README.md

 # OpenClassroomsGitHomework
 A basic git project for an OpenClassrooms course homework.

-Html, js and css by a day night simulation by Szymon Stypa on Codepen.
+Html, js and css from [a day night simulation by Szymon Stypa on Codepen](https://codepen.io/Catagen/pen/PqYdXR).